Military, Memorials, and Museums

 Tupelo Civil War Heritage Trail

 The final battles of the Civil War in Mississippi were fought in and around Tupelo.
 Visit seven locations on the Civil War trail that tell Tupelo's story during this tumultuous time in our history.
-For a Civil War Heritage Trail map, click here.
+Use our map of the heritage trails to explore this local history.

 Tupelo National Battlefield